-About the brand: Free from synthetic compounds and toxic ingredients, Weleda has prided itself on turning to the natural remedies of flower, fruit and root extracts, minerals, and essential oils since its formation in 1921.
+About the brand: Free from synthetic compounds and toxic ingredients, Weleda has prided itself on turning to the natural remedies of flower, fruit, and root extracts, minerals, and essential oils since its formation in 1921.
 Weleda’s environmental consciousness goes beyond sourcing sustainable materials and recyclable packaging, making them a truly mission-driven company.

-Ingredients: Clean, minimal, and cruelty-free
+About the Ingredients: Clean, minimal, and soothing

 By Byrdie’s standards, Weleda is a fully transparent company that prides itself on the creation of clean and sustainable products that are free of synthetic dyes and fragrances, preservatives, and silicones.
 The formula, which has remained unchanged since its initial launch in 1926, boasts a combination of skin-soothing and nourishing calendula, chamomile, glycerin, lanolin, and beeswax alongside a cocktail of oils.
 With water, sunflower seed oil, and wool wax being the first ingredients listed on Skin Food, they hold the highest concentration levels in this product.
 Skin Food, along with all of Weleda’s products, holds a NATRUE natural certification label which ensures the highest international standards for natural cosmetics.